IBM/openapi-to-graphql/docs/tutorials/loopback.md

-# LoopBack and OASGraph tutorial
+# LoopBack and OpenAPI-to-GraphQL tutorial

-The purpose of this tutorial is to give an in-depth look into using OASGraph together with LoopBack v4.
+The purpose of this tutorial is to give an in-depth look into using OpenAPI-to-GraphQL together with LoopBack v4.

-We will use a pre-made API created with LoopBack v4 to describe how OASGraph can be used on said API and what OASGraph will do to the API in order to produce a GraphQL interface.
+We will use a pre-made API created with LoopBack v4 to describe how OpenAPI-to-GraphQL can be used on said API and what OpenAPI-to-GraphQL will do to the API in order to produce a GraphQL interface.
 In addition, we will describes the steps needed to change the OAS to get the most out of the produced GraphQL interface.

 ### Clone LoopBack API

-OASGraph will create a GraphQL interface that will resolve on, or query, an API.
+OpenAPI-to-GraphQL will create a GraphQL interface that will resolve on, or query, an API.

 In this tutorial we will be providing a LoopBack API, the [Example Family Tree API](https://github.com/strongloop/loopback4-example-family-tree), that you can run locally.
-The purpose of this API is to not only showcase the compatibility between LoopBack and OASGraph but also to demonstrate the capabilities of OASGraph.
+The purpose of this API is to not only showcase the compatibility between LoopBack and OpenAPI-to-GraphQL but also to demonstrate the capabilities of OpenAPI-to-GraphQL.

 ***